trussworks/Engineering-Playbook/docs/infrasec/ci_cd.md

 # CI/CD according to Truss

+## Basics

+Continuous integration (CI) is a software development practice that automates the integration of code changes from multiple contributors into a single project.
+This process involves frequently merging code changes into a central repository, followed by automated builds and tests to detect errors early in the development process.

+Continuous deployment (CD) is a software development approach that automatically deploys all code changes to production after passing automated tests, without requiring human intervention.
+By releasing code changes to production more frequently, continuous deployment enables developers to find and fix bugs more quickly, while also speeding up the feedback loop with customers.

+There are usually four conceptual steps in a delivery pipeline:

+1. `Build`: Where you build the code into a binary or other artifacts to eventually distribute.
+1. `Test`: Where you validate or test the artifacts built in the previous step.
+1. `Deploy`: Where you configure and deploy the artifacts to an environment.
+   Could be a pre-prod or prod.
+1. `Release`: Where you finally allow users access to that version of code you've configured and built.

+In many cases you can merge or swap the steps `Release` and `Deploy`.

 ## What is this?
 Is this for me?

 You just started on a brand-new project.
 It's day 1, and everything is